webplatform/docs/tutorials/javascript_functions/index.md

 === Arguments ===

 Passing information into a function in order to influence its behavior is a great way to make it more flexible and useful in a variety of situations.
-For example, I’ve hard-coded the <code>id</code> of the element whose background is changed inside <code>setElementBackground</code>; it would be nice to be able to specify different elements on the page whenever I call the function so that I could ''reuse'' this function for different elements, instead of duplicating all that code. '''Arguments''' are the solution.
+For example, I have hard-coded the <code>id</code> of the element whose background is changed inside <code>setElementBackground</code>; it would be nice to be able to specify different elements on the page whenever I call the function so that I could ''reuse'' this function for different elements, instead of duplicating all that code. '''Arguments''' are the solution.

 Earlier, I noted that the function’s definition contains a set of parentheses directly after the function’s name.
 This is the function’s '''argument list'''.
 To accept input from the caller, just specify a comma-separated list of variables that your function would like to receive.
-You can specify as many or as few as you’d like, and the names you use in the argument list can be referenced inside the function’s body just like with any other variable.
+You can specify as many or as few as you like, and the names you use in the argument list can be referenced inside the function’s body just like with any other variable.
 The updated <code>setElementBackground</code> function looks like so ([http://dev.opera.com/articles/view/javascript-functions/functions_2.html check out the first example improvement] live):

 <syntaxhighlight lang="javascript">
 function setElementBackground( elementID ) {